kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

 ## OkHttp { #okhttp }

-HTTP client implementation based on [OkHttp](https://github.com/square/okhttp) library.
+HTTP client implementation based on the [OkHttp](https://github.com/square/okhttp) library.
-Please note that the implementation is written in Kotlin and uses appropriate dependencies.
+The Kora module itself is written in Java, but the OkHttp library is a Kotlin library and brings its own dependencies.
+This transport is the one to pick when `HTTP/2` or `HTTP/3`, `GZip` compression, or other OkHttp-specific options are required.

 ### Dependency { #dependency }